Holy Cross Church, Frankfurt-Bornheim: Tower Building

-The church building, which is equipped with flat saddle roofs and executed in a steel skeleton construction, is entered via the large perron, which is located in the Wittelsbacher Allee.
-The church room is one floor above the street level.
-Martin Weber understood the ground plan of the church as a further development of the floor plan of the church St. Bonifatius in Frankfurt-Sachsenhausen.
+The church, with its steel frame construction, is covered by two flat gabled roofs on the nave and tower.
+It is accessed via a large flight of 24 steps on Wittelsbacherallee.
+The church interior is located one floor above street level.
+Martin Weber conceived the floor plan of the church as a further development of the floor plan of St. Boniface's Church in Frankfurt-Sachsenhausen.